Kristina01111000/Drws_site/README.md

 - tips of the day -> they are in my email and look good, put them in the emails once we know what the service we are going to use is

 3/23
-- Look at mailchimp and campaign monitor to see if they are better, look at mail poet, see if we want to still use constant contact, check the audio for all of them, he still wants to send audio file in emails if possible
+- Look at mailchimp and campaign monitor to see if they are better, look at mail poet -> does not have the series for cheap, see if we want to still use constant contact, check the audio for all of them, he still wants to send audio file in emails if possible
 - Get rid of the word description on the product pages its in two spaces
 - try to figure out another service that does chains of emails